.png)

 Half way through planning we met the incredible Doug Shaw, who kindly donated 12 Kingfisher pictures, hidden in some of the locations as a free art drop.
 Events like that would not only spread the word but give something back to the local community.
 The themed art trail was born.

-After this first event the message was clear, that we had to do it again.
+After this first event the message was clear, that we had to do it again!

 CAOS18